decred/dcrstakepool/README.md

   Changing the baseURL requires all API Tokens to be re-generated.

 ## Adding Invalid Tickets

+#### For Newer versions / git tip

+If a user pays an incorrect fee, login as an account that meets the adminUserIps and adminUserIds restrictions and click the 'Add Low Fee Tickets' link in the menu.
+You will be presented with a list of tickets that are suitable for adding.
+Check the appropriate one(s) and click the submit button.
+Upon success, you should see the stakepoold logs reflect that the new tickets were processed.

+#### For v1.1.1 and below

 If a user pays an incorrect fee you may add their tickets like so (requires dcrd running with txindex=1):